yetanalytics/flint/doc/graph.md

 ### `:from-named`

-Used in updates, `:from-named` denotes the _named_ graphs that the query can operate on.
+Used in queries, `:from-named` denotes the _named_ graphs that the query can operate on.
 Syntactically, the `:from-named` clause is a vector of one or more IRIs or prefixed IRIs.

 The example:
 ```clojure